Texas Department of Criminal Justice

 - Conducting compliance (operational review) audits.

-- Investigating and responding to Step 2 medical grievances, inquires, and complaints.
+- Investigating and responding to Step 2 medical grievances, inquiries and complaints.

 - Controlling the transmission of infectious diseases in TDCJ.
-The Office of Preventative Medicine collects statistics on the occurrence of selected diseases, publishes guidelines and policies for infection control, investigates disease outbreaks, provides technical consultation, and prepares educational materials and programs for staff and offenders.
-The office coordinates the Peer Education Program for offenders.
+The Office of Preventive Medicine collects statistics on the occurrence of selected diseases.

-- Recommending unit assignment requirements to meet the medical needs of offenders, screening offenders for programs and acting as a liaison for the university providers, counties, and private vendors is the responsibility of the Health Services liaison.
+- The Health Services Liaison recommends unit assignment requirements to meet the medical needs of offenders, screens offenders for programs and acts as a liaison for the university providers, counties and private vendors.

 Rehabilitation and Reentry Programs Division